nbars/SM-P600-arch-linux/README.md

 The app requires a rooted android device and a permissive Linux kernel (SELinux disabled) to work.
 A permissive kernel for the SM-P600 is available [here](https://github.com/nbars/SM-P600-Permissive-Kernel).

-#### Fixing Linux Deploy
-**Bug seems to be fixed in the current release**

-Currently (14.09.16) there is a bug in Linux Deploy that leads to an error while installing Arch Linux on the SM-P600.
-To resolve this issue, the package lz4 has to be added to the dependencies of the Arch Linux installation script.
-This script is located at

-    /data/data/ru.meefik.linuxdeploy/files/share

-in line 1505 the package lz4 must be added to the basic_packges string:

-    local basic_packages="lz4 filesystem acl...

 #### Create basic image with Linux Deploy
 1. Start Linux Deploy and go into the configuration tab.
 2. Select armv7h as architecture